 Children may require medication in the short term in order that they are able to continue to attend school regularly.
 Where possible, medication will be administered at home.
-However, if medication is required during the school day, then a parent/carer will be required to complete the 'Request for School to Administer Medication' form and give to the office staff at the same time as the medication.
+However, if medication is required during the school day, then a parent/carer will be required to complete an Individual Health Plan with the school as soon as possible.